Home Education Career How Many Doctors Are Unemployed in India? 80,000+ Jobless Doctors & the Shocking Truth

 unemployment crisis among doctors after 2030: How many doctors are unemployed in India?

-Dr. Manjunath talks about the Unemployment crisis among doctors after 2030.
+Dr. Manjunath talks about the unemployment crisis among doctors after 2030.
 Image: TOI Media

 The problem isn’t just the growing numbers but also their uneven distribution, with overstaffing in urban areas and understaffing in rural areas.
 Dr. Manjunath suggests 2 things to prevent this